As an Amazon Associate, we earn from qualifying purchases with no additional costs for you.

 Do You Apply Pressure When Sharpening A Knife?

-Another frequent question from beginners to knife sharpening is the amount of pressure that should be applied to the knife while sharpening.
+Another frequent question from beginners about knife sharpening is the amount of pressure that should be applied to the knife while sharpening.

 Many beginners to sharpening make the mistake of applying too much pressure on the knife.
 The pressure that must be applied should be light pressure from your fingers on the blade.
 Let the abrasives on the sharpener do the work rather than trying to use muscle.